Quasars to Sea Stars

 • Earning community service hours

-• Forging bonds with other local teens
+• Forging life-long friendships with other local teens

 • Having a blast!